Management Response

 Responsible Deadline Status Comments

 Profile all NGMs in West Africa with the objective of establishing a mechanism for influencing local ownership and suitability of programmes.
-SRO/CO 2013/12 Ongoing
+SRO/CO 2013/12 No Longer Applicable

 Evaluate personnel needs carefully in order to ensure that country offices dispose of sufficiently qualified personnel to have an impact at country level.
 SRO/CO 2012/12 Completed